Data Protection Gap Analysis: Everything You Need to Know

 Identifying Your Current Data Protection Status

-The first step is to evaluate your organization's current data protection practices.
+The first step is to evaluate your organisation’s current data protection practices.
 This involves reviewing existing policies, procedures, and security controls to identify strengths and weaknesses.
 It is essential to gather data and insights from all relevant departments and stakeholders, including IT, legal, compliance, and data protection officers.

 Defining Your Desired Data Protection Status